zwietabak/zwietabak/README.md

 ### Crunch Time

-Crunch Time was created during the [BeansJam 2022](https://itch.io/jam/beansjam-22){:target="_blank"}.
+Crunch Time was created during the <a href="https://itch.io/jam/beansjam-22" target="_blank">BeansJam 2022</a>.
 The theme for this game jam was "We have to stay awake" and was developed in 48 hours.
 The game was rated place 7 out of 65 submissions!

 The game is about a company late at night.
 You are the intern who needs to supply the workers with caffeinated drinks.
 Every now and then the sandman will come by and try to put your colleagues to sleep.
 Stop him by giving him a punch!
 The more employees are awake, the more money is earned.
 The goal is to keep your colleagues awake all night.

-🎮 Play the latest [Build](https://zwietabak.itch.io/crunch-time){:target="_blank"} <br>
+🎮 Play the latest <a href="https://zwietabak.itch.io/crunch-time" target="_blank">Build</a> <br>
 <!-- 🎬 Watch the [Video walkthrough]() <br> -->

 |<img src="/img/crunch_time/Crunch_Time_Menu.PNG"  width="387">|<img src="/img/crunch_time/Crunch_Time_In_Game.PNG" width="387">|